openstack-archive/sahara/doc/source/how-to-participate.rst

 (please, note that your email address should be registered in launchpad, otherwise your mail will be ignored by mailing system).

-We're going to hold public weekly meetings on Thursday at 18:00 UTC on our irc channel.
+We're going to hold public weekly meetings on Thursday at 18:00 UTC on #openstack-meeting-alt irc channel.

-If you want to contribute either to docs or to code, simply send us pull requests via github.
+If you want to contribute either to docs or to code, simply send us change request via review.openstack.org (gerrit).
-We are going to migrate to Stack Forge later.
-You can file bugs at `Savanna launchpad page <https://launchpad.net/savanna>`_.
+You can file bugs and register blueprints at `Savanna launchpad page <https://launchpad.net/savanna>`_.